ScriptureExamined/NovawrightStudios/_posts/2025-08-02-The-Importance-of-Using-a-Game-Design-Document-(GDD).md

 You don’t need a perfect template, and your GDD doesn’t need to be flawless.

-What matters is that it exists—and that you use it.
+What matters is that it exists, and that you use it.

 Whether you're building a quick prototype or a full-scale game, your GDD becomes the compass that keeps development on track.